All Episodes

 That's what you get.

-It's exactly what these policy advocates disguised as intelligence people in the State Department and the CIA wanted.
+It's exactly what these policy advocates, disguised as intelligence people in the State Department and the CIA, wanted.

-Um Karen in Morgan Hill, California.
+Karen in Morgan Hill, California.

-About two minutes, maybe a minute and a half.
+Got about two minutes, maybe a minute and a half.

-Okay, how are you, Ash?
+Okay, how are you, Rush?

 Fine.